kanechew/Political-Contributions-Tracker/README.md

 For more details on the file format: http://classic.fec.gov/finance/disclosure/metadata/DataDictionaryContributionsbyIndividuals.shtml

+If you want to run/test the program with a different input file, you need to edit the name and location of the input file within the `python find_political_donors.py`:

+`
+# User Specified Input and Output Files
+# -------------------------------------
+input_file      = 'itcont.txt'
+`

 ## Output Files
 Running the shell script will produce two .txt files: